jedi-studio/verse.db/README.md

   adapter: "json" | "yaml" | "sql", // the type of the adapter json, yaml or sql
   dataPath: "./Data", // the path of the data folder
   devLogs: { enable: true, path: "./Logs" }, // the path to the logs folder
-  encryption: { secret: "" }, // Add your secrete key for securing your data "Note: if you forgot your Key.
+  secure: { enable: false, secret: "" }, // Add your secrete key for securing your data "Note: if you forgot your Key.
 It will be hard to get your data"
   backup: { enable: false, path: "", retention: 0 }, // Under Development: Backing up
 };